chaitalisathe/FREEDOM/template_project/README.md

 ```
 > [!WARNING]
+>
+> - Since we are using full_testbench feature, OpenFPGA tool automatically runs verification of that eFPGA fabric using iverilog tool.
-> OpenFPGA verification using iverilog may fail due to discordance for input-output port naming conventions.
-You can find a solution for that on OpenFPGA website.
+> - Although it successfully generates an eFPGA fabric, a verification might fail due to discordance for input-output port naming conventions.
+> - If your design has input vectors/buses then use following script in **task.config** file. openfpga_shell_template=${PATH:OPENFPGA_PATH}/openfpga_flow/openfpga_shell_scripts/full_testbench_example_without_ace_script.openfpga
+> - You will find more information about this scenario on [OpenFPGA tool](https://github.com/lnis-uofu/OpenFPGA/issues).

 6. Copy **SRC** folder from OpenFPGA tool at path ${PATH:OPENFPGA_PATH}/openfpga_flow/tasks/basic_tests/full_testbench/configuration_chain/*your_folder*